DIGSON-2/Notes/README.md

-you need write yarn for install all pack after you can use scripts for start apo
+you need write yarn for install all pack after you can use scripts for start app
 scripts:
   yarn start
   yarn startServer